kanboard/documentation/content/en/v1/user/markdown_syntax.md

 * Item 3
 ```

-Ordered lists
+Ordered Lists
 -------------

-Ordered lists are prefixed by a number like that:
+Ordered lists are prefixed by a number, like this:

 ```markdown
 1. Do that first